El Camino Healthcare District (ECHD) Role

 Relationship with El Camino Hospital

-The ECHD maintains control of El Camino Hospital by:
+The ECHD maintains oversight of El Camino Hospital by:

-- Appointing members of El Camino Hospital board.
+- Approving the selection of the El Camino Hospital CEO

 - Approving annual budget of El Camino Hospital and District.

-- Regaining assets of El Camino Hospital at end of lease in 2039.
+- Regaining assets of El Camino Hospital at the end of the lease.

 El Camino Hospital